 Less common, but important side effects can include:

-- Bladder Irritation: Cyclophosphamide may irritate your bladder, cause blood in your urine, or pain with urination.
-Drink at least 6 to 8 glasses of fluid/day to flush out your bladder.
-You may be given IV fluids along with the medication to help reduce the chance of bladder irritation.
-Let your doctor or nurse know if you have difficulty urinating, pain, notice pink or red urine, or bleeding during urination.
-When given in high doses, your doctor may give you a mediation to protect your bladder.
+- Bladder Irritation: Cyclophosphamide may irritate your bladder and can cause blood in your urine or pain with urination.
+Drink at least 6 to 8 glasses of fluid per day to flush out your bladder.
+You may be given IV fluids along with this medication to help lower the chance of bladder irritation.
+Let your care team know if you have a hard time urinating, have pain or pink/red urine, or bleed with urination.
+When given in high doses, your provider may give you a mediation to protect your bladder.

-- Heart Problems: This medication can affect your heart function, cause abnormal heartbeats (afib or aflutter), or an abnormal heart rhythm called QT prolongation.
-Notify your healthcare provider right away if you develop swelling of the feet or ankles, shortness of breath, have a rapid weight gain, feel abnormal heartbeats or if you feel dizzy or faint.
+- Heart Problems: This medication can affect your heart function and can cause abnormal heartbeats or an abnormal heart rhythm called QT prolongation.
+Call your provider right away if you develop swelling of the feet or ankles, shortness of breath, have rapid weight gain, feel abnormal heartbeats, or if you feel dizzy or faint.

 - Wound Healing: This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
 Be sure to inform the team performing the surgical procedure that you are taking this drug.
 You should also inform your oncology team that a surgical procedure is planned.
 It is recommended that this medication be discontinued prior to any surgery.
 In addition, any surgical incision should be fully healed prior to starting or restarting the medication.
 If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 - Veno-occlusive Liver Disease: This medication can cause blood clots in the small veins of your liver.
 This can lead to liver failure.
-If you begin to accumulate fluid in your belly or notice that your skin or the whites of your eyes are yellowing, contact your care team immediately.
+If you feel like there is fluid in your belly or notice that your skin or the whites of your eyes are yellowing, contact your care team right away.

 This medication may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for women for at least 1 year after treatment, and for 4 months after treatment for men.
+For women, effective birth control is necessary during treatment and for at least 1 year after treatment.
+For men, effective birth control is necessary during treatment and for at least 4 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed during treatment and for at least 1 week after your last dose.